HEALING 70 YEARS OF ANXIETY WITH MEDITATION & PLANT MEDICINE

 “It’s hard to use the mind to fix the mind.
 But somehow, when we slow down and come into the physical body, it calms down the emotional body.”

-The second coaching call it is a milestone of the program an opportunity for the client to share his impressions, feelings, comforts and discomforts with the new routine.
-As a Yoga class, it is an important moment to help him to realign his practice, understanding this discomforts as a part of the new movement provoked by the tools.
+The second coaching call is an important moment to help Marcel to realign his practice, and understand the discomforts that arise as a part of the internal “movement” provoked by the Challenge.
 Each client will have a personal reaction to it, and within this call, we will be able to fine tune their experience.

 Second Coaching Call